Telecommunication-Telemedia-Assessment/bitstream_based_models/README.md

 ### Reference Implementation
 We have created an open-source reference implementation that is now available for [ITU-T P.1204.3](https://github.com/Telecommunication-Telemedia-Assessment/bitstream_mode3_p1204_3).
-The model and its evaluation are described in an accompanying conference paper, see (Rao et al., IEEE QoMEX 2020).
+The model and its evaluation are described in an accompanying conference paper, see [(Rao et al., IEEE QoMEX 2020)](https://www.researchgate.net/publication/341792225_Bitstream-based_Model_Standard_for_4KUHD_ITU-T_P12043_-_Model_Details_Evaluation_Analysis_and_Open_Source_Implementation).

 ### Mode 3 Video Parser
 To run the reference implementation, a [bitstream parser](https://github.com/Telecommunication-Telemedia-Assessment/bitstream_mode3_videoparser) is required, which is also available open source.
 This bitstream parser can be used for H.264, H.265 and VP9 encoded videos.
 It extracts a number of features from the bitstream, such as QP-values and statistics about motion vectors and transform coefficients.
+The bitstream parser is described in more detail in [(Rao et al., IEEE QoMEX 2020)](https://www.researchgate.net/publication/341792225_Bitstream-based_Model_Standard_for_4KUHD_ITU-T_P12043_-_Model_Details_Evaluation_Analysis_and_Open_Source_Implementation).

 ### Open Access Video Quality Test Dataset -- AVT-VQDB-UHD-1
 We further published a large scale [Video Quality Database for UHD-1](https://github.com/Telecommunication-Telemedia-Assessment/AVT-VQDB-UHD-1), and subjective data as well as most of the used videos can be downloaded.
-The database is described in (Rao et al., IEEE ISM 2019).
+The database is described in [(Rao et al., IEEE ISM 2019)](https://www.researchgate.net/publication/338201010_AVT-VQDB-UHD-1_A_Large_Scale_Video_Quality_Database_for_UHD-1).
-We used this database for a complementary evaluation of the ITU-T P.1204.3 model, besides the validation during the P.1204 standard development, see (Rao et al., IEEE QoMEX 2020).
+We used this database for a complementary evaluation of the ITU-T P.1204.3 model, besides the validation during the P.1204 standard development, see [(Rao et al., IEEE QoMEX 2020)](https://www.researchgate.net/publication/341792225_Bitstream-based_Model_Standard_for_4KUHD_ITU-T_P12043_-_Model_Details_Evaluation_Analysis_and_Open_Source_Implementation).

 ## ITU-T P.1203
 ITU-T Rec.
 P.1203 is the world’s first standard for measuring the Quality of Experience of HTTP Adaptive Streaming services for longer viewing sessions between 1 and 5 min duration.